 Uprights do tend to be louder however and they usually will not have an auto retractable power cord.
 In addition, you have to move the entire vacuum on each pass – and this generally requires a little more muscle.

 These are like a small upright.
 Some have powered brushrolls and some do not.
 They are generally best for cleaning small homes or apartments and they usually do not have the power of a larger upright or canister vacuum.
-We do not recommend any in our list - but if you really like the convenience factor and only have a small area to clean, we do like the Dyson V8 Absolute with the soft brushroll floorhead (included).
-This unit is lightweight, fairly powerful and the special floorhead is designed not to mar delicate flooring.
-But it doesn’t come cheap and it is cordless and will run out of power after 20-40 minutes of cleaning (unlike a corded machine).
+We do not recommend any in our list - but if you really like the convenience factor and only have a small area to clean, we do like the Dyson V8 Absolute and the Dyson V10 Absolute with the soft brushroll floorheads (included).
+These units are lightweight, fairly powerful and the special soft floorhead is designed not to mar delicate flooring.
+But they don’t come cheap and as they are cordless they will run out of power after 20-40 minutes of cleaning (unlike a corded machine).

 There are plenty of other features and characteristics one can consider in a vacuum cleaner.
 Many are not critical to a machine’s performance on hardwood floors but some may still be important to you.
 Some things to consider include: